zefoy/ngx-perfect-scrollbar/README.md

 ##### Use it in your HTML template (with custom configuration):

 This library provides two ways to create a Perfect Scrollbar element, a component and a directive.
+Component tries to make the usage as simple as possible and the directive is meant for more custom / advanced usages.
+The scroll area always needs some fixed height to work.
+The default styles uses 100% as the height value so the parent needs to have fixed height or you need to set it via CSS styles.
+Otherwise the height keeps growing and you won't get the scrollbars.

 **COMPONENT USAGE**